OpenSlides/OpenSlides/INSTALL.md

     enableLocalHTTPS: false

+Note, that some commands of the manage tool require the `--no-ssl` flag when SSL encryption is disbaled, e.g:

+    $ ./openslides initial-data --no-ssl
+    $ ./openslides create-user --no-ssl

+To find out, which commands require the `--no-ssl` flag use the commands help:

+    $ ./openslides <COMMAND> -h

 If you run OpenSlides behind a publicly accessible domain, you can use caddys integrated certificate retrieval.
 Add the following lines to your setup configuration YAML file and of course use your own domain instead of the